cis-ds/course-site/content/notes/write-an-api-function.markdown

 ## Applying `httr` to the Microsoft Emotion API

+{{% alert warning %}}

-> This historic example is preserved as a demonstration of using `httr` to interact with deep learning models.
+This historic example is preserved as a demonstration of using `httr` to interact with deep learning models.
 Unfortunately Microsoft terminated this API and is no longer publicly usable. 😢

+{{% /alert %}}

 APIs can be used in conjunction with cloud computing and deep learning platforms that cannot be deployed on a local machine.
 Consider the [Microsoft Emotion API](https://azure.microsoft.com/en-us/services/cognitive-services/emotion/):